afhayden/Neural-Network-Charity-Analysis/README.md

 The process of trial and error refinement, training, and testing was arduous using the Neural Network method.
 Although, we achieve an accuracy of 78.69%, it took 4 passes to get.

 ### Recommendation
-One posible method to utilize would be the RandomeForestClassifier.
+One posible method to utilize would be the Random Forest Classifier.
 This method was tested.
 Within a matter of seconds, a model was created reaching the same/simiar accuracy rate.
 Further more, an ordered list of importan features can be produced.

 ![Classification Report](Images/Classification_Rpt.PNG)